zhullyb/monyhar/monyhar/docs/patterns/inversion-of-control.md

 }
 ```

-It is also often inverted in the Chromium dependency sense.
+It is also often inverted in the Monyhar dependency sense.
 For example, in
-Chromium, code in //content can't call, link against, or generally be aware of
+Monyhar, code in //content can't call, link against, or generally be aware of
 code in //chrome - the normal flow of data and control is only in one direction,
 from //chrome "down" to //content.
 When //content calls back into //chrome, that
 is an inversion of control.